Appendix IV, Wife of Rossetti by Violet Hunt

 Charles James Thicke J.T.
 Teasdale

-To the Beadles and Constables of the Precinct of Constables of teh Precinct of Bridewell of London.
+To the Beadles and Constables of the Precinct of Constables of the Precinct of Bridewell of London.

 The Execution of this Warrant appears by the Panel hereunto annexed.
 The answer of the Oxford Beadle.